nadeemmh/nadeemmh.github.io/_posts/2017-05-30-predicting-football-results-with-statistical-modelling.md

     ## [4,] 0.14868571 0.06086788 0.012458827 0.0017001016 1.739938e-04
     ## [5,] 0.11380634 0.04658922 0.009536179 0.0013012841 1.331776e-04

 This matrix simply shows the probability of Chelsea (rows of the matrix) and Sunderland (matrix columns) scoring a specific number of goals.
 For example, along the diagonal, both teams score the same the number of goals (e.g. P(0-0)=0.031).
 So, you can calculate the odds of draw by summing all the diagonal entries.
-Everything below the diagonal represents a Chelsea victory (e.g P(3-0)=0.149), While you can estimate P(Over 2.5 goals) by summing all entries except the four values in the upper left corner.
+Everything below the diagonal represents a Chelsea victory (e.g P(3-0)=0.149).
+If you prefer Over/Under markets, you can estimate P(Under 2.5 goals) by summing the entries where the sum of the column number and row number (both starting at zero) is less than 3 (i.e. the 6 values that form the upper left triangle).
 Luckily, we can use basic matrix manipulation functions to perform these calculations.

 ``` r
 chel_sun <- simulate_match(poisson_model, "Chelsea", "Sunderland", max_goals=10)